 What happens if you forcefully drive the screw into the hole?

-Lastly, to prevent chatter, do not drill too fast as this will cause uneven patterns in your material surface and your fastener will not fit into it, causing you to either abandon the material or start all over again.
+Lastly, to prevent chatter, do not drill too fast.
+This will cause uneven patterns in your material surface, and your fastener will not fit into it, causing you to either abandon the material or start all over again.

 4、When to Use Countersink and Counterbore in PCB

 Now we've established the basics of a counterbore and a countersink hole, let's see when it can be used in a PCB.